Delta Air Lines, Inc.

-- Improving fuel efficiency by an average of 1.5 percent per year to 2020: Delta has exceeded this goal through 2012, achieving an average annual 1.7% fuel efficiency improvement since 2009
+- Improve fuel efficiency by an average of 1.5 percent per year to 2020: Delta has exceeded this goal through 2012, achieving an average annual 1.7% fuel efficiency improvement since 2009

-- Stabilizing emissions with carbon neutral growth from 2020
+- Stabilize emissions with carbon neutral growth from 2020